-The need is so great that we don't really need to reach out that much to people.
 But we can't do fundraising fast enough.
 I really hate fundraising.
 It takes up about 40% of my time.
 It's the worst part of the job.
-Especially with things in the future not being known, development aid and all that stuff.
-It's really hard to predict and plan.

-We have large international donors, but with that becomes unpredictability.
+We have large international donors, but with that comes unpredictability.
 With the US State department, the funds are approved by the US Congress.
 And next year they may say well, there's no more money for Afghanistan.